-Some people might be anxious that their country, which owes so much debt, would declare bankruptcy.
-To avoid sovereign bankruptcy, some countries must carry out fiscal reforms.
-Two basic ways exist to decrease the public debt stock per GDP: raising the tax burden and increasing population.
+Some people have expressed anxiety that a country that owes so much debt might declare bankruptcy.
+To avoid sovereign bankruptcy, some countries must undertake fiscal reform measures.
+Two basic means exist to decrease the public debt stock per unit of GDP: raising the tax burden and increasing the population.
 Even if the tax burden per capita remains constant, population growth can bring higher tax revenues.
 Population growth contributes to economic growth, which increases tax revenues.
-Therefore, population growth might be more effective to decrease the public debt stock per GDP than an increased tax burden.
+Therefore, population growth might be more effective at decreasing the public debt stock compared to GDP than an increased tax burden would be.